matthew-dong-dev/ICS-research/dev-notes/general-dev-notes.md

     - Hit your screen prefix combination (C-a / control+A by default), then hit Escape.
     - Copy mode only works in screen, you can scroll normally otherwise
 1. `control + d` terminates screen
-1. If you feel that the pgoram is hanging, YOU HAVE TO ESCAPE OUT OF COPY MODE TO SEE LIVE OUTPUT
+1. If you feel that the program is hanging, YOU HAVE TO ESCAPE OUT OF COPY MODE TO SEE LIVE OUTPUT

 ## Remote Backend